kkodra/SP-Reduced-Order-CARE/README.md

 # SP-Reduced-Order-CARE

-Implementation of algorithm that solves reduced-order CARE for a new class of SP systems (Automatica 17').
+Implementation of algorithm that solves reduced-order CARE for a new class of SP systems (Ref. to be included).